maxi0604/create-astral-container/README.md

-# Introduction and basic setup
+# Introduction and Basic Setup
 Run a server for the Create: Astral Minecraft® modpack using a container engine like `podman` or `docker`.

 Simply run (The commands should be mostly equivalent for `docker`)